Shoes for Big Dudes! (And Dudettes!) Part 2

 What I hope you get from these blogs is that you can get great fitting and feeling shoes that will allow you to achieve your goals and live a healthy and active lifestyle no matter what that scale screams at you when you get on it!
 And just a side note, this can be fairly subjective, what I find soft in a shoe someone may dislike, so after reading this stop by one of our locations and try them on for yourself!

 So into the Running Shoe world, or for myself my day to day shoe and gym shoe.
-Remember as well that a Running Shoe will make a great day to day walking shoe as you still get a huge amount of cushioning from it, the only draw back for some people are the ridiculous colors that seem to be coming out more and more frequently!
+Remember as well that a Running Shoe will make a great day to day walking shoe as you still get a huge amount of cushioning from it, the only drawback for some people are the ridiculous colours that seem to be coming out more and more frequently!

 So let’s start off with a New Balance Shoe again.
 We will start with the New Balance 880.
 The shoe felt very light once on, and the heel did have a nice amount of cushioning with a touch of firmness.
 The forefoot in this shoe was very firm, almost taking away from the comfort of the heel.
 Medially there was no collapse but laterally I crushed the shoe immediately.
 Overall the heel was comfortable but the lateral collapse was beyond what my feet would be able to deal with, if that was corrected and a little softer forefoot was implemented, then maybe we would go on a second date.